* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Flake your salmon and set it aside.

-3. Toss the flaked salmon near the end and heat for 2-3 minutes.
+3. Toss the flaked salmon into the dish near the end and heat for 2-3 minutes.

-4. The warmth from the dish should be enough to gently heat the salmon.
+4. The warmth from the dish will be enough to gently heat the salmon.

-Keeping the flakes relatively small will also help ensure the salmon heats through.
+And always keep the flakes relatively small to ensure the salmon heats through.

 1. Set up a steamer (or makeshift one), filling it with 2-3 inches of stock or water.